Shresth72/resale_hub_ms/README.md

 ### Uploading Images from Product Service in Secure Way

-- Exposing image directly from nodeJs uploads to public poses security risks and potential risk of running out of storage as it will grow faster.
+- Exposing image directly from node.js uploads to public poses security risks and potential risk of running out of storage as it will grow faster.
 - Hence, using a Binary Large Object Storage like S3 is the way to go!

 <img src="./public/images/s3.png" alt="database design"  style="width:800px;" />